 Internationally recognized collections of furniture, early American silver, English ceramics and Chinese export porcelain, textiles, needlework, and costume are complemented by important holdings of manuscripts, printed works, and microform.
 The Memorial Libraries, comprising the collections of Historic Deerfield and the Pocumtuck Valley Memorial Association, feature extensive holdings of family papers from the Deerfield area, hundreds of diaries and account books, church records and manuscript sermons, as well as major collections of secondary sources in local history and the decorative arts.

 Founded in 1942, Houghton Library is the principal rare book and manuscript repository of Harvard College Library and one of the preeminent academic research libraries in the Unites States.
 Holding approximately 500,000 books and more than 10 million manuscripts, Houghton is recognized as a leading center for the study of American, English, and Continental history and literature, with special emphasis in printing, graphic arts, theatre history, and New England history and culture.

-The Society holds the most comprehensive collection of printed and manuscript materials documenting the history of Maine.
-In addition to 125,000 books, pamphlets, newspapers, and other printed items, the collection contains over 2 million manuscripts documenting the social, economic, political, and cultural history of Maine and New England from the 17th century to the present.
-Holdings also include 3,500 maps and atlases, 80,000 photographs, and 150,000 architectural and engineering drawings.
+The Society holds the most comprehensive collection of manuscript and printed materials documenting the history of Maine.
+In addition to over 150,000 books, pamphlets, original newspapers, and other printed items; the collection contains over 2 million manuscript pages documenting the social, economic, political, and cultural history of Maine and New England from the 17th century to the present.
+Holdings also include maps and atlases, broadsides and ephemera, photographs (with a specific strength in early photography), as well as architectural and engineering drawings.